HiProAI/Playground-backup/README.md

 But the images in the folder will be unordered.

-But if you use the `--name-by-date option`, this will add the time of its creation to the front of the image name, which will allow you to organize them.
+But if you use the `--name-by-date` option, this will add the time of its creation to the front of the image name, which will allow you to organize them.

 Run:
 ```bash